 “I personally have medical allergies…When I was able to figure out the difference between one egg and a Vital Farms egg, I don’t have an egg allergy!
 It turns out that I have a feed and a hormone allergy, which got me excited.
 Wait a second, this is great knowledge!
 What (else)…do I not have allergies to?”

 Gabrielle (Ellie) Rubenstein on Green Connections Radio

 Do you know what’s really in your food?
 Do you know where it comes from (and I don’t mean the market)?

-In this enlightening interview with Green Connections Radio host Joan Michelson, Gabrielle (Ellie) Rubenstein, entrepreneur and investor like her famous father and self-described “outdoorswoman” like her mother, enlightens us about how our food supply chain really works and how we can make it more transparent and healthier.
+In this enlightening interview with Green Connections Radio host Joan Michelson, Gabrielle (Ellie) Rubenstein, Founder/CEO of Manna Tree Partners, entrepreneur and investor like her famous father and self-described “outdoorswoman” like her mother, enlightens us about how our food supply chain really works and how we can make it more transparent and healthier.
 She’s on a mission….

 - Why, like Ellie, you may not actually be allergic to the foods you think, but it’s about how they were raised or processed.

 - The four “buckets” of our food supply chain and where it breaks down, to our detriment.

 - How our food supply chain can be much more transparent, traceable, accessible, safe and healthier.

 - Questions you should ask your markets and food vendors, and of the restaurants you dine in.

 - How climate change is affecting the food supply chain and what we can do about it….and